VTNE Frequently Asked Questions (FAQ's)

 Where do I have my official transcript sent?

 380 West 22nd Street

 How do I apply for special accommodations?

-For those states which AAVSB handles the eligibility review, please email AAVSB at: email@example.com to request a the application.
-Be sure it is completed and at the AAVSB office no later than the Application and Document Deadline above.
+In those states for which the AAVSB handles the eligibility review, please email the AAVSB at: to request a

 Taking the Exam

-After your application and eligibility have been processed, if approved, you will receive an Authorization-to-Test (ATT) email from PSI, with further instructions.
+After your application and eligibility have been processed, if approved, you will receive an Eligiblity Email from PSI, with further

 Where are the PSI Testing Centers located?

 Your Eligibility Email will have the information on how to reschedule your examination appointment.
 When rescheduling an exam appointment, the new date must be